-Clearly, we're more efficient in allocating talent and capital, since we can aggressively pursue new opportunities and reduce the investment, for example in advertising, where we see that competition becomes too intense, with a negative marginality as result.
+Clearly, this strategy allows us to be more efficient in allocating talent and capital, since we can aggressively pursue new opportunities and reduce the investment, for example in advertising, when we see that competition becomes too intense, resulting in an unsatisfactory marginality.

-This approach permits us to identify new opportunities and exploit them, something that is lacking in those companies that are completely focused on a single product.
+This approach allows us to identify new opportunities and exploit them, something that companies focused on one single product might fail to do.

-The component of R&D is certainly very important for you: are there any areas on which you are particularly focused?
+The R&D factor is certainly very important to you: are there any areas on which you are particularly focused?

 We invest a lot in technological innovation in absolutely all our activities: I would say that the automation of repetitive tasks and the strengthening of our skills through technological tools are fundamental strategic priorities.
 Take marketing, for example.
-In recent months we have focused on some proprietary technologies related to the marketing of apps that allow us to obtain a greater number of organic downloads through the App Store and to invest in a very efficient way in advertising and, therefore, to acquire more users at lower costs than it is possible with other tools available on the market.
+In recent months we have focused on some proprietary technologies related to the marketing of apps.
+Such technologies allos us to obtain a greater number of organic downloads through the App Store and to invest in a very efficient way in advertising and, therefore, to acquire more users at a lover cost than it is possible with other tools available in the market.

 Are there any specific geographic areas or sectors where would you like to invest in the future?